 In India, PGDM is a loosely used term which is often substituted for an MBA for some selected top colleges.
 ISB Hyderabad still offers a PGDM but demands work experience.
 So you can say that the lines are blurred in India to conduct a PGDM vs MBA analysis.

-The major difference between an MBA and a PGDM is that a diploma is awarded in a PGDM and an MBA offers a degree upon completion.
 If we talk about the requirements, an MBA calls for a considerable amount of work experience that can be anywhere from 2-10 years.
 PGDM does not require work experience explicitly but having 1-3 years of experience is an advantage.
-You can aim for a MIM if you are looking for a management-related post-graduation with no experience abroad.
+You can aim for a MIM if you are looking for a management-related graduate degree with no experience abroad.
 MIM or Masters in Management is similar to a PGDM in India in the sense of curriculum and opportunities.
 If we do a PGDM vs MBA from a corporate view, the thing that stands out is that a company expects their junior-level employees or freshers to have a PGDM and an MBA is more suited to their middle or senior-level employees.
 An MBA abroad is for the very top level employees and is considered to be taken up after some amount of knowledge and experience.